OscarBackman92/Battleship_PP3_CI/README.md

 - Python - Python is what this program is built in.
 - Emojis - In requirements there is an module needed to install for the game to function, pip install emoji
+- Random - To place ships at random on the computer and player board.
+- Re
+- Time

 ## Testing